 Austria is part of the Schengen Area

 One thing about Europe which often confuses people is the difference between the European Union and Schengen.
 Austria, for instance, is both a member of the E.U. and Schengen.
 There are 27 member countries in the European Union, which allows free movement of citizens throughout, as well as a common market for trade.
 Schengen was more specifically set up to make immigration and visa requirements standard.
 In fact, nearly every member of the Schengen Agreement is also in the E.U.

 There are a few countries that are not in the E.U., but are in Schengen, like Norway.
-There are also some countries that are in the E.U., like Britain and Ireland, but are not in Schengen.
-No wonder it is a little confusing for outsiders!
-Basically, if you get a Schengen visa, it will give you 90 days anywhere in the Schengen zone, but if you also want to visit an E.U. country that is not part of Schengen, like Britain, you may need a different visa.
+There are also some countries that are in the E.U., such as Ireland, but are not in Schengen.
+No wonder it is a little confusing for outsiders.
+Basically, if you get a Schengen visa, it will give you 90 days anywhere in the Schengen zone, but if you also want to visit an E.U. country that is not part of Schengen you may need a different visa.
 The ETIAS agreement is expected to affect travel to the Schengen European countries.

 Why visit Austria?

 Austria has long been on the European tourist circuit.
 Most of the country is above 500 metres and consists of beautiful mountain scenery, lush pastures and quaint Alpine villages.
 There are many places to explore by road, taking you through gorges and over steep mountainsides with plentiful accommodation to satisfy all tastes and budgets.

 Austria is also known for its cultural heritage and archaeological splendour.
 Vienna remains the main draw card and is a beautiful and fascinating city with a long history behind it.
 It remains an epicentre for music, theatre, the opera and the arts.